A DASH of Heart Health

 Healthy eating is not an all-or-nothing approach, and gradual change is often the most sustainable change.

-If you want to learn more about how you can lower your cholesterol, blood pressure, and risk of heart attack, book a free discovery call with Tenille today!
+If you want to learn more about how you can lower your cholesterol, blood pressure, and risk of heart attack, book a free strategy call with Tenille today!

 You may have heard of heart-healthy overnight oats.
 See below for a simple recipe that is perfect for breakfast and/or snack.